MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/service-getting-started-with-color-formatting-and-axis-properties.md

     ![Chart with new colors applied to some columns](media/service-getting-started-with-color-formatting-and-axis-properties/power-bi-change-colors.png)

-Here are a few useful elements to note about working with colors.
+Here are a few useful tips for working with colors.
 The numbers in the following list are also shown on the following screen, indicating where these useful elements can be accessed or changed.

 1. Don’t like the color?
 No problem, just select **Revert to default** and your selection reverts to the default setting.